GuilhermeOOF/Ro-OOF-Roblox-Extension/README.md

 - Last seen in the profile;
 - More badges for the actions on the site;
 - Improvements in groups, inventory, avatar shop, trades, avatar, among other roblox pages;
+- you can use custom themes on your profile;
 - There's more to come for this extension